 HAEMOPHILUS INFLUENZAE TYPE B

-Transmission of the virus from mother to newborn infant is a major contribution to disease in regions such as Asia and the Pacific Rim, where infection is widespread.
-The majority of cases could be avoided through vaccination.
+A viral infection that affects the liver and is transmitted by body fluids or the blood of infected people.
+HepB is the leading cause of liver cancer and is 50 times more infectious than HIV.
+Transmission of the virus from mother to newborn infant is a major contribution to disease in regions such as South-East Asia and the Western Pacific, where infection is widespread.
+Most cases could be avoided through vaccination.

 Gavi began supporting pentavalent vaccine in 2001.
 The goal was to boost the low uptake of Hib and hepB vaccines by making them part of routine immunisation programmes in low-income countries.
 Since 2012, Gavi has supported Hib and hepB vaccines only as part of the pentavalent vaccine.
 With our support, the pentavalent vaccine is now available in the world’s 73 lowest-income countries.

 Countries have seen remarkable benefits from this combination vaccine, including cost savings, improved programmatic efficiencies, increased coverage and equity, and reduced environmental impact – among other advantages.

 The pentavalent vaccine success story reflects the strengths of Gavi’s public-private partnership model.
 UNICEF Supply Division has met demand for over 1 billion doses; WHO and UNICEF helped countries decide when and how to introduce the vaccine; and industry has increased global production capacity from 20 to 600 million doses.
 At the same time, innovation in formulation and packaging has helped to reduce the strain on immunisation cold chains.